oracle-samples/xml-sample-demo/GENERATION/Introduction.md

 ![](media/image013.png)

-If the demonstration was installed successfully, the home folder should contain a folder call demonstrations which will contain a folder called “xmlGeneration”.
+If the demonstration was installed successfully, the home folder contains a folder called “demonstrations” which inturn contains a folder called “xmlGeneration”.

 Navigate to the “xmlGeneration” folder and click the index.html file.
 This should open a new browser tab or window, ready to run the first step of the example.